NathanBeatheaMartinez/School-District-Analysis/README.md

 School Summary

-  Perform the necessary calculations and then create a DataFrame that summarizes key metrics about each school.
+  Performed the necessary calculations to then create a DataFrame that summarizes following key metrics about each school:

-Include the following:

 School name
 School type